 Course Venue and Regular Jackpot Course Description

 To create a full-blown festival environment, a live band will perform throughout the day at the start/finish line aid station, and of course Elvis and the Fabulous Las Vegas Showgirls will make another appearance.
 Stay motivated and running strong as you listen to live music during the day and watch movies all night long on our 120 inch outdoor movie screen.
-To please your running fans back home and around the world, we will again provide live tracking throughout all races via an easy to use mobile app.
 If you haven't figured out already, this is a great vacation getaway ultra.
 With cheap Southwest Airline flights and 5 affordably priced hotels located 1-3 miles from the race venue, invite family and friends and take full advantage of the 3-day Presidents' Weekend.
 Enjoy one of Vegas' awarding winning restaurants and catch a show on the strip as you celebrate and recover in style.

 Bet Big, Run Long and Hit the JACKPOT at the Jackpot Ultra Running Festival.